sierpinski/BlitzBranches/README.md

 ##Features In Latest Update
 New features:
+* Widget!!!
+Check out the widget screenshot above.
+You can add it to your dashboard!
 * Filter to only pull requests to which you have been assigned as a reviewer.
 * Hover over Reviewer for more information on their vote.
 * Rows now styled to show whether the pull request merged successfully with master.